How To Wear Finger Picks

 The first step in adjusting the fit of a finger pick is to determine the proper size for your finger.
 Finger picks come in different sizes, so it is important to select one that fits your finger comfortably and securely without being too tight or too loose.
 You can measure your finger using a soft tape measure or use trial and error until you find the right size for you.

-See also What Socks To Wear With Cowboy Boots
+See also How To Wear Regalia

 Once you have chosen the correct size for your finger pick, you will need to adjust the tension of the pick.
 Most finger picks have an adjustable tension band that will allow you to change how tightly or loosely the pick fits on your finger.
 To adjust the tension band, simply squeeze or loosen it until it feels comfortable on your finger.
 You may need to adjust this several times until you find just the right tension for your particular playing style and comfort level.